 Thinking about applying for a hotel credit card?

 If you’re an avid traveler you should consider applying for a hotel credit card.
-Read our guide for everything you need to know — including a list of credit cards with the best introductory point bonuses, hotel perks, and spending rewards.
+Read our guide for everything you need to know — including how to navigate introductory point bonuses, hotel perks, and spending rewards.

 Our pick for a hotel credit card

 Through everyday and travel spending, you can earn rewards such as free hotel nights and upgraded hotel accommodations.

 While reading through this guide, consider what kind of traveler you are (whether or not you are a frequent traveler, for instance) and what your spending habits look like.
 When you assess your needs and compare what each card has to offer, you’re sure to find a card that you love.

 Hotel credit cards allow you to book free nights in hotels around the world, and they often reward you with exclusive cardholder perks (loyalty program status upgrades, free in-room internet, late checkout, etc.) to enhance your travels.
 When looking for a hotel credit card, keep these criteria in mind to get the biggest bang for your buck: